michelekorosec/learning_python/README.md

      * Handling missing values
      * Working with time-series data
      * Visualization of data from DataFrames
-   * Pandas Sort: Your Guide to Sorting Data in Python (planned), Tutorial followed: https://realpython.com/pandas-sort-python/
-   * Pythonic Data Cleaning With Pandas and NumPy (planned), Tutorial followed: https://realpython.com/python-data-cleaning-numpy-pandas/
-5. Object Oriented Programming (currently)
+5. Object Oriented Programming (partly finished; currently working on personal project)
    * Basics (finished; Tutorial followed: https://realpython.com/python3-object-oriented-programming/)
      * Defining a class
      * Instantiating an object from a class